CiscoTestAutomation/getting-started/README.md

 ## Contributions

-Everyone is welcomed to contribute (open PR) and/or open issues against the
+Everyone is welcome to contribute (open PR) and/or open issues against the
 pyATS getting started guide in this GitHub repository.

 Your changes will be reviewed, and once merged, the main hosted documentation